-(English) Call for Applications for the Annual Assembly 2017
+(English) Annual Assembly 2017

 The Annual Assembly of the Eastern Partnership Civil Society Forum is the key event conducted on an annual basis since 2009.
 It is the highest decision making body in the EaP CSF and serves as a platform for debate on the achievements of the Forum and the EaP in general, as well as on civil society contribution to the reform process in the region.
 Every year the event brings together over 200 civil society representatives from the EaP region and the EU, as well as other stakeholders.